 On FNC's Special Report with Brit Hume reporter

-Rita Cosby uniquely picked up on questions about another pardon:
+Rita Cosby uniquely picked up on questions about another pardon:"Details are

 emerging about yet another pardon with possible ties to large donations.